 European Space Agency (ESA) researchers are leading a project to study discrete fires in zero gravity.
 Later this month, a Texus rocket will be launched in Sweden, which will fly about 260 kilometers up and fall back to Earth after spending six minutes in zero gravity.
 The rocket will give researchers a chance to study burning metal powder – a new type of fire – inside zero-gravity environments for a few minutes.

 Metals can be an ideal alternative to existing fuels.
-They have a high energy density, but they are difficult to set on fire unless they are in powder form.
-Scientists plan to find the perfect mixture of oxygen and metal powder, as well as the ideal size of metal dust, to create the best ignition conditions.
+They have a high energy density but are difficult to set on fire unless they are in powder form.
+Scientists plan to find the perfect mixture of oxygen and metal powder and the ideal size of metal dust to create the best ignition conditions.
 This is precisely the purpose of the Perwaves experiment, which will begin this month.

-By igniting a metal powder during its flight outside our atmosphere, scientists will be able to study how it burns in an evenly distributed state due to weightlessness.
+By igniting a metal powder during its flight outside our atmosphere, scientists can study how it burns in an evenly distributed state due to weightlessness.
 This is not possible to observe on Earth since, due to gravity, the powder sticks together.
 The burning results will be analyzed to create discrete burning models.

-The powdered metal burns more efficiently than other fires and makes power more efficiently than electric batteries, they explained.
+They explained that powdered metal burns more efficiently than other fires and makes power more efficient than electric batteries.

 The beauty of metal combustion is that it does not contain carbon.
 If, for example, iron powder is burned, then the only waste product is rust, which can then be easily recycled back to the original metal powder.